 Does it make sense to wait to buy?

 In our opinion, the law will likely result in an increase in property prices across states like Berlin, equivalent to the share of 3.57% that the seller has to pay.

 If the seller is now expected to pay for the real estate broker, we may see a shift to more private sales, but we expect the shift to be moderate.
 Instead, we expect properties that are sold through a real estate broker to be sold at a higher price so that the seller indirectly charges the buyer anyway.

 Is this law good for me as a new homebuyer?

 In general, yes.
-This law distributes the cost of the real estate broker which in Germany is extremely significant already.
-As a borrow, when buying a home, you are almost always expected to cover the purchase fees with your savings.
+This law distributes the cost of the real estate broker, which in Germany is extremely significant already.
+As a borrow, when buying a home, you are almost always expected to cover the additional purchase costs with your savings.
 When the purchase fees are less, you will be able to afford a higher property price.

 To see what you can afford, you can use our affordability calculator.

 For which type of property does the new law apply?